Information for Presenters

 Talks/Performance Presentations

-In-person oral presentations should be limited to 15 minutes in length.
-Talks will typically be organized into hour-long panels with 3 presentations followed by a short question and answer session.
+Oral presentations (non-poster) should be limited to 15 minutes in length.
+Talks will typically be organized into hour-long panels with 3 presentations (occasionally 4) followed by a short question and answer session.
 CURCA staff and volunteers will covene and monitor these sessions.
 Please bring your presentation slides or other visual aids to be projected for the audience on a USB and also email them to yourself as a back-up plan.
 If you can bring a laptop, that would be good third back-up.
-Please arrive early to load your presentation prior to the start of the session.

 If you will be performing, please contact the organizers to share your particular needs.
 More time and space may be available upon request.